twelch/twelch.github.io/_posts/2014-07-22-visualizing-landslide-2-tilemill2.md

 [https://github.com/twelch/osm-bright.tm2/tree/pdx-landslide](https://github.com/twelch/osm-bright.tm2/tree/pdx-landslide)

 In addition, the landslide data I published on mapbox.com is publicly available for use with the Map ID twelch.ct9e8kt9.
-This data is not available as image tiles as far as I know, only as vector tiles.
+This data is not published as image tiles as far as I know, only as vector tiles for use in Tilemill 2.

 Enjoy.